Louise McManus: Awards and honors

 In recognition of her contributions to the field of nursing, the National Council of State Boards of Nursing established the R. Louise McManus Award and the Meritorious Service Award.
 The R. Louise Mcmanus Medal was established to recognize distinguished long-standing contributions to the field of nursing.

 The Library at the Center for Nursing at the Foundation of New York State Nurses was dedicated in her honor with an endowment by the Nursing Education Alumni Association of Teachers College (TCNEAA).

 Personal life

 She was born Rachel Louise Metcalfe in 1896.
 She was a native of North Smithfield, R. I. In 1929, she married a widower named John Hugh McManus who had four daughters and two sons.
 Together they had a daughter, Joan, bringing the total number of children to seven.
 One of her stepsons was George Boles McManus, who became a senior administrator at the Central Intelligence Agency.
 Her husband died suddenly in 1934.

 Death

-Louise McManus died on May 29, 1993 in a Natick, Massachusetts nursing home.
-She was 97 years old.
-She was survived by four daughters, 37 grandchildren, and one great-great-grandchild.
+Louise McManus died on May 29, 1993, in a Natick, Massachusetts, nursing home at age 97.